Mark-Cooper-Janssen-Vooles/frontend-webdev-guide/readme.md

 ---
 ## Accessibility
 Accessibility (often abbreviated to A11y) means enabling as many people as possible to use Web sites, even when those people's abilities are limited in some way.
+- It is possible to get some in-built functionality from 'React Aria': https://react-spectrum.adobe.com/react-aria/
+- Certain components prove more difficult than others to make fully accessibile.
+Check out this for tips: https://www.w3.org/WAI/ARIA/apg/patterns/

 https://developer.mozilla.org/en-US/docs/Web/Accessibility